Stopping Power Enhancement From Discrete Particle-Wake Correlations in High Energy Density Plasmas: PIC method

 We set up an electron beam centered transversely in the box.
-We simulate two different beam sizes of $10\delta_{sk}\times[1,1,8]$ and $40\delta_{sk}\times[1,1,4]$.
-The respective box sizes are $41.515\delta_{sk}\times[1,1,2]$ and $83.03\delta_{sk} \times [1,1,2]$, with $1024\times[1,1,2]$ and $2048\times[1,1,2]$ cells, respectively.
+We simulate two different beam sizes, whose dimensions and respective box sizes are listed in Table \ref{table-qp-sim-params}.
 Both sizes have cell width $\Delta=0.0405\delta_{sk}$.
 There is one background electron per cell and, for both the beam and plasma, one PIC particle represents one physical particle, avoiding the enhanced stopping experienced by macro-particles (a PIC particle typically has a charge and mass of many electrons) \cite{May:Enhanced}.

 The simulations use a window moving at $c$ in the direction of beam propagation $\hat{z}$.
 The transverse boundaries are conducting with specular reflection for the particles.
+The 2D plasma sheet is initialized with the plasma particles in a stable configuration.
+Therefore, with a cold plasma, as the sheet crosses the box, the arrangement of the plasma particles does not change unless there is a beam particle present.

 We perform simulations for four cases: \begin{itemize}[noitemsep,nolistsep] \item[1)] small, monoenergetic beam; immobile ions \item[2)] same as 1) but mobile ions of charge $+e$ and mass $1836.15m_e$ \item[3)] same as 1) but 1 MeV beam temperature in $z$ (cold in transverse directions) \item[4)] same as 1) but large beam \end{itemize} All electrons in the monoenergetic beams are initialized with a momentum $p_z=20m_ec$ ($E=9.7$ MeV).
-When the beam has a temperature in $z$, the electrons are initialized using a J\"uttner distribution with $T_b=$ 1 MeV centered around $p_z=20m_ec$.
+When the beam has a temperature in $z$, the electrons are initialized using a Maxwell-J\"uttner distribution with $T_b=$ 1 MeV centered around $p_z=20m_ec$.
 The assumption of no transverse temperature is unrealistic \cite{May:Mechanism}.
 For each simulation case, we run with $N_b=1/8$, 1, 8, and 64 by varying $n_b$ and keeping $n_e=10^{26}$ cm$^{-3}$ fixed.
 For example, when $N_b=64$, $n_b=4.26 \times 10^{23}$ cm$^{-3}$.
 For each $N_b$, we run eight simulations.
 For each run, the beam electrons are initially placed on a cubic lattice of spacing $\Delta_l=\delta_{sk}/N_b^{1/3}$, then displaced in each Cartesian direction by a random distance chosen uniformly from $[-\Delta_l/2, \Delta_l/2)$.